ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/compute-design.md

 - You can also use a VSI size of 8 vCPUs and 32 GB RAM for storage system worker nodes but you must taint the nodes so that the application pods are not deployed on these storage worker nodes.

-For more information on compute design considerations, see [{{site.data.keyword.redhat_openshift_notm}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview).
+For more information on compute design considerations, see [{{site.data.keyword.openshiftlong_notm}} resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview).